kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-25-hackerrank-challenge-sherlock-and-minimax.markdown

 I have spent my previous co-op workterms mainly working on numerous side projects such as my moderately successful [TwitchQuotes](http://www.twitchquotes.com) website, a multiplayer Flappy Bird game aptly named [Flappy BirdS](http://www.github.com/kevinpanxc/flappy-birds), and a [2D electric field simulator](http://http://kevinpan.ca/projects/electric-field-vectors/) built on the HTML5 canvas.

 Working on side projects is fun but they can often be unstimulating.
-To remedy this, I have adopted the habit of solving one or two [Hackerrank](http://www.hackerrank.com) problems in my spare time (for those who don't know what Hackerrank is, I highly recommend you to check it out).
+To remedy this, I have adopted the habit of solving one or two [Hackerrank](http://www.hackerrank.com) problems when I had time (for those who don't know what Hackerrank is, I highly recommend you to check it out).
 One of the most recent problems I've completed falls under the Arrays and Sorting category called **Sherlock and MiniMax**.

 The problem itself is fairly straightforward: you are Watson, and Sherlock (for whatever reason) gives you an array $A$ of size $N$ and integers $P$ and $Q$ and he wants you to find the smallest integer $M$ between $P$ and $Q$ (both inclusive) such that the minimum distance between any array element in A ( $min\\{ \| A_i - M \| \mid 1 \leq i \leq N\\} $) is **maximised**.